 Although plenty of people have heard about this social media platform, not many people have a deep understanding of what it can do.
 Essentially, this platform is a smaller version of YouTube videos because, on the platform, the videos can range in duration between 5 and 60 seconds.
 TikTok has plenty of effects and filters that allow users to create interesting short-form video content and a large music library to accompany those videos.

-TikTok and PR
+TikTok and Public Relations

 For brands looking to reach a younger audience, this platform is essential, even though it’s not the only option available.